dave-in-dayton/IEEE-P4001-Algorithms-and-Documents/README.md

-Supplemental code and documents for IEEE P4001 research publication "Selection of robust metrics for the position and width of hyperspectral response functions via a simulation approach".
+Supplemental code and documents for "Selection of robust metrics for the position and width of hyperspectral response functions via a simulation approach", Applied Optics Engineering and Laboratory Notes 64 (2), pp. 304-316, 2025, https://doi.org/10.1364/AO.544074.

 September 18, 2024
 Dayton, Ohio, USA

 Revised:
-November 26, 2024
+1. November 26, 2024
+2. January  13, 2025 - MINOR update to "Supplement 1" to correct figure callout error

-Current holdings include shared copies of:
+Current holdings include:

 (1) hyperspectral response function center and width algorithms written in MATLAB, and

-(2) additional background information and algorithm performance characteristics not published in the main manuscript
+(2) background information and algorithm performance plots not published in main manuscript, referred to as "Supplement 1".